apache/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

  * Allow major compactions to continue when the originating TabletServer dies
  * Allow major compactions to occur while a Tablet migrates to a new Tablet Server
  * Reduce the load on the TabletServer, giving it more cycles to insert mutations and respond to scans (assuming it’s running on different hosts).
-Map reduce jobs and compactions can lower the effectiveness of processor caches for scans, so moving them off can be beneficial.
+MapReduce jobs and compactions can lower the effectiveness of processor and page caches for scans, so moving compactions off the host can be beneficial.
  * Allow major compactions to be scaled differently than the number of TabletServers, giving users more flexibility in allocating resources.
  * Even out hotspots where a few Tablet Servers have a lot of compaction work.
 External compactions allow this work to spread much wider than previously possible.